Scientists announce a fusion breakthrough with big implications for clean energy - NewsBreak

 “This will give governments around the world further incentive to support the development of commercial fusion energy,” Holland said.
 “It also shows that now is the time to establish regulatory regimes which both protect the public and encourage innovation.
 The FIA and our member companies will continue to meet milestones and drive rapid increases in fusion investment, while supporting efforts to increase interest from governments around the world.”

-The post Scientists announce a fusion breakthrough with big implications for clean energy appeared first on Nebraska Examiner .
+The post Scientists announce a fusion breakthrough with big implications for clean energy appeared first on Florida Phoenix .

 Comments / 0